jimktrains/email_ng/README.md

  * White-list sender
  * First- or Second- order vouch
  * Message is accompanied by a valid pre-send token
+* Receiving server must deny email with a host differing from TLS Cert CN
+ * Mailing lists must have a From: of the list
+ * Mailing lists should act as if they are forwarding email

 Each message must have a static, globally and temporally unique identifier